 - "Ta'rif al-ajanib fi al-iskandariyah fi al-qarn al-tasi' 'ashar" ("Identifying foreigners in late nineteenth century Alexandria"), transl.
 Khaled Fahmy.
 Amkenah 7 (2005): 111-20.

-Starting in Fall 2012, I will be associate editor (book reviews, non-Americas) of the Law and History Review.
+- I am associate editor (book reviews, non-Americas) of the Law and History Review.

 Past semesters: Schedule and Readings